uxtesting-dx/ai-editing-2025/README.md

 # template-web-app-swc

-This repo provides a starting point for creating web applications using Adobe-themed components.
-The code is written in [TypeScript](https://www.typescriptlang.org/), and relies on [Spectrum Web Components](https://opensource.adobe.com/spectrum-web-components/) for the user interface and [MobX](https://mobx.js.org/README.html) for state management.

 To create a new application based on the code found here, click the green "Use this template" button.
 Once you have created a new repo and cloned the code locally on your machine, you'll need to change settings that include "template-web-app-swc" in the `package.json` and `vite.config.ts` files.
 And of course, you should update this README file!

 # Development